linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ....

+### 16.12.2024 (announcement Web4)
+- What if your community could truly own its identity? 🌍💡 At #Web4, we’re shaping a system where communities thrive on their own terms.
+Let’s build the future of connection together!
+Reply with your thoughts or dreams for your community.👇✨ #Linkspreed

 ### 15.12.2024 (announcement Web4)
 - 🌍 We're expanding our Reseller Project at Linkspreed! 🔥 Empowering communities and entrepreneurs to distribute and scale Web4 solutions effortlessly.